Panic flushes through your arms.

 (Dry squared… I’ll show myself out.)

 But the truth is even technicians don’t want to talk like that.
-People want a conversation.

-- So that rather than: “Our product draws moisture from the air at a rate of 16 litres a day.”
+- So rather than: “Our product draws moisture from the air at a rate of 16 litres a day.”

 - You’ll say: “Fed up of that damp patch?
 Wish there was an easy way to sort it?”